khalyomede/commander/README.md

   mut command := Command{
     input: os.args
     name: "greet"
+    description: "Greet the user."
     arguments: [
       Argument{
         name: "person"
+        description: "The name of the person to greet."
       }
       ArgumentList{
         name: "friends"
+        description: "The name of the friends to greet."
       }
     ]
     execute: fn (mut command Command) i8 {